|

 Stay tuned for callbacks on the frequency youâ€Öre currently listening to.
 Relay stations will use their own callsigns during this time.

-On behalf of the entire VK7 Amateur Radio News Team, this is Justin, VK7TW wishing you 73, and good DX to all.
+On behalf of the entire VK7 Amateur Radio News Team, this is Justin, VK7TW wishing you 73 and good DX and happy end of financial year - I can hear those radios being ordered!

 --------------------------------------------------------------